 Maura Pally is the senior vice president of programs and acting chief development officer at the Clinton Foundation.
 In this role, Maura oversees the strategic and operational efforts of the Foundation’s initiatives, and fosters relationships with individuals, foundations, and corporations to support the life-changing work of the Clinton Foundation.
 Prior to her current role, Maura was responsible for the Foundation's women and youth programs including managing the creation, development ,and implementation of No Ceilings: The Full Participation Project; Too Small to Fail; and Job One, an effort to help close the skills gap nationally.
 She also served as acting chief executive officer.

 Maura joined the Clinton Foundation from Bloomberg Philanthropies where, as a member of the leadership team, she provided strategic direction for programmatic activities and oversight of operational management.
 Previously, she served as acting assistant and deputy assistant secretary of state for Educational and Cultural Affairs (ECA).
 As acting assistant secretary, Maura led a bureau of 450 employees and a $635 million annual budget to fulfill ECA's mandate of facilitating public diplomacy through exchange programs, including the flagship Fulbright Scholarship Program.
 Maura oversaw the Department's exchange activities and budget strategy ensuring programs furthered the Administration's foreign policy objectives, and created new programs, including smARTpower and TechWomen to empower the next generation of women leaders in technology.
 Prior to joining the U.S. Department of State, Maura held several positions in the government and the private sector, including as a special assistant in the Office of White House Counsel under President Clinton and as Manager of Politics and Public Policy at Oxygen Media.
-She earned a B.A. from Brown University and a J.D. from the University of Southern California.
+She earned a Bachelor of Arts from Brown University and a J.D. from the University of Southern California.